mattrajca/DAVKit/README.markdown

 DAVKit
 ======

-DAVKit is a simple Cocoa framework for communicating with WebDAV servers.
+DAVKit is a Cocoa framework for communicating with WebDAV servers.
 It supports downloading, uploading, copying, moving, and deleting files and folders, all completely asynchronously.
 By subclassing `DAVRequest`, you can extend the existing support for WebDAV requests to suit your own needs.
 Unit test are also included for all of the supported requests.
 If DAVKit is missing something, or you would like to submit a patch, please file an issue in the issue tracker.

 Basic Usage
 -----------